nckuacm/acp_cheatsheet/practice/UVa/988/README.md

 ---
 ## Input

 Input contains several test cases separated by a blank line.
 The first number in the each test case is the number of events.
 It is followed by a list of events.
-Each event is described by a number, $$n$$, (possibly 0) of choices.
+Each event is described by a number, $n$, (possibly 0) of choices.
 For every one of the $$n$$ possible choices, follows a list of the next event (with sequence number larger than the present event) that will happen when that choice is picked.
-An event with no choices ($$n = 0$$) represents a death.
+An event with no choices ($n = 0$) represents a death.
 It has no further events in life.
 The first event, event number 0, represents birth.

 ---
 ## Output